 These sweet treats are the perfect excuse to get into the holiday spirit due to their wonderfully spicy flavor.
 Valencianos usually nibble on them after meals and pair them with coffee or anise-flavored liqueur.

 Horchata and fartóns are a popular mid-afternoon snack in Valencia, especially during the scorching summer months when you’ll find sidewalk terraces packed with locals enjoying this decadent snack.

 Horchata is made from ground tiger nuts, sugar, and water.
 It has a sweet, nutty flavor and is typically served ice cold.

 Fartóns, on the other hand, are elongated confections made from a soft, sponge-like dough and dusted with powdered sugar.
-Their purpose is to be dunked in horchata, and you’ll never see a Valenciano eating them without.
+Their purpose is to be dunked in horchata, and you’ll never see a Valenciano eating them any other way.

-Panquemado is a type of sweet bread typically eaten in Valencia at Easter.
+Panquemado is a type of sweet bread typically eaten in Valencia during Easter.
 The name “panquemado” literally translates to “burnt bread,” but the bread itself is not actually burnt.

 Panquemado has a slightly sweet and aromatic flavor and a pleasantly soft and fluffy texture.
 The traditional preparation uses sweet anise, lemon, and orange zest.

 The dough is shaped into small, round loaves and then baked until golden brown.
 Panquemado is usually served with coffee and is often enjoyed for breakfast or as a snack.